rya-sge/access-denied/_posts/2025-07-29-automated-market-makers-amm.md

 locale: en-GB
 categories: defi blockchain ethereum
 tags: automated-market-maker amm defi
 description: Automated Market Makers (AMMs) are an essential piece of decentralized finance (DeFi).
-This article delves into the most commonly used formulas in AMM design, their benefits, and their limitations.
+This article covers the most commonly used formulas in AMM design, their benefits, and their limitations.
 image: /assets/article/blockchain/defi/curve/curve-formula.png
 isMath: true
 ---

 Automated Market Makers (AMMs) are an essential piece of decentralized finance (DeFi), enabling to swap crypto assets without intermediaries.

 Unlike traditional order book-based exchanges, AMMs use mathematical formulas to determine the price of assets and facilitate liquidity.
-These formulas govern how users trade assets and earn rewards, making them the backbone of liquidity pools.
+These formulas govern how users trade assets and earn rewards inside a liquidity pool.

-This article delves into the most commonly used formulas in AMM design, their benefits, and their limitations.
+This article covers the most commonly used formulas in AMM design, their benefits, and their limitations.